The War of Art

 In "The War of Art," Steven Pressfield bluntly tells you why you can’t do the stuff you say you most desperately want to do, and what you can do about that, and what happens when you get your motor revving high.

 It’s 163 pages short.
 Lots of white space.
 Big ideas put into simple words.
+But those words will definitely harsh your mellow.

 We want, as Larry the Cable Guy says, to “get ‘er done.”
 What stops us, Pressfield writes, is Resistance.
 That’s why we feel like functioning schizophrenics.
 There’s the life we live, and then there’s our real life, which we don’t.
 So this Resistance, it’s strong — “the most toxic force on the planet,” says Pressfield. ”Resistance will bury you.